About the Car Progress so Far

 In addition to the modifications mentioned, I'm also installing factory air conditioning, pulse wipers, and a self-retracting antenna.
 I'll cover these upgrades and my reasons for going with the stock options in their respective build pages.

 It started, as most things do, from a small beginning.
 I had just replaced a worn U-joint on the passenger side half axle and was inspecting the underside of the car.
 I noticed the rear body mount reinforcement on that side looked badly rusted.
-I poked at it with my finger and a large amount of red dust and some metal flakes fell to the ground.
+I poked it with my finger and large amounts of red dust, dirt, and metal flakes fell to the ground.
 Further investigation revealed that both rear body mount reinforcements were shot and that the fiberglass had stress cracks in that area, presumably from the loss of support provided by the reinforcement.
 Clearly this was a problem.

-Through research, I learned the body has to be removed from the frame to properly repair the fiberglass and replace the mounts.
+I researched and learned the body has to be removed from the frame to properly repair the fiberglass and replace the mounts.

 About the restomod